sam-0905/Namaste-React--1/session-8/README.md

 ### Finally we have seen about `componentDidUpdate` & `ComponentWillUnmount`

-#### -> componentDidUpdate() -It is called when the rerendering of an existing component and its updation in DOM has already been done.
-In simple words, this method will be called after every next render.
+#### -> componentDidUpdate() - It is mainly called When we update Or whenever the setState gets updated.
+If there is no change in our State & props (Then how many times we will think it will get called Zero[0]).It happens when we change some data (or) some change in behaviour in component i.e. change in state, props etc.

 #### -> ComponentWillUnmount() - It is called when it is destroying it will call tihs(IT's like loading) or If we leave or switch to another page it will be called.